michaelbromley/ngx-pagination/README.md

 * **`id`** [`string`] If you need to support more than one instance of pagination at a time, set the `id` and ensure it matches the id set in the PaginatePipe config.
 * **`pageChange`** [`event handler`] The expression specified will be invoked whenever the page changes via a click on one of the pagination controls.
 The `$event` argument will be the number of the new page.
 This should be used to update the value of the `currentPage` variable which was passed to the `PaginatePipe`.
+* **`pageBoundsCorrection`** [`event handler`] The expression specified will be invoked when the `currentPage` value is found to be out-of-bounds (e.g. the collection size was reduced).
+The `$event` argument will be the number of the closest valid page.
 * **`maxSize`** [`number`] Defines the maximum number of page links to display.
 Default is `7`.
 * **`directionLinks`** [`boolean`] If set to `false`, the "previous" and "next" links will not be displayed.
 Default is `true`.
 * **`autoHide`** [`boolean`] If set to `true`, the pagination controls will not be displayed when all items in the